Family Court has the authority to order child vaccination

 The court followed an older High Court decision to determine that the section in question actually relates to preventing the Government from forcing a doctor or dentist to perform compulsory medical or dental services and has nothing to do with the court’s power to make an Order that a child be vaccinated.

-The High Court of Australia also affirmed these decisions, confirming that the Family Court does in fact have the power to make Orders for a child to be vaccinated.
+The High Court of Australia also affirmed these decisions, confirming that the Family Court does, in fact, have the power to make Orders for a child to be vaccinated.

 Consent does not have to be continual for Consent Orders to be valid

-Once Orders are made by the court (including Orders made by consent), the Orders continue to be valid even if after the fact, one party withdraws their consent.
+Once Orders are made by the court (including Orders made by consent), the Orders continue to be valid even if, after the fact, one party withdraws their consent.

 There is no requirement for parties to continually reaffirm their consent once Orders have been made.